zibrankhan/devops-new/README.md

 step 1 Create Repository
 step 2 Clone the Project
-step 3 push the changes in the remote repository step 4 developer 2 changes
+step 3 push the changes in the remote repository step 4 developer 2 changes the repository